ciarangriffin93/Liverpool-FC-Quiz/TESTING.md

 | Home | Mobile | ![screenshot](/documents/images/moblie-lighthouse.png) |
 | Home | Desktop | ![screenshot](/documents/images/desktop-Lighthouse.png) |

+#### Feature Testing

+* The attempt to click the all button in the quiz was successful.

 #### Bugs and Fix:

 * JS To resolve warnings, add /*jshint esversion: 6 */ at the top of each JS file.